Knowing How to Edit: Reliable Evaluation Signals for Diagnosing and Optimizing Prompts at Query Level: Introduction

+First, to overcome the fragmented nature of existing metrics, we construct a performance-reflective evaluation framework that integrates multiple complementary dimensions of prompt quality and aligns them with downstream task accuracy.
+Second, to mitigate the high cost of response-based evaluation, we train an execution-free evaluator that predicts prompt quality scores directly from text, enabling prompt assessment without repeated model executions.
+Finally, we use these evaluation signals to guide prompt optimization, allowing prompt revisions to be targeted, interpretable, and query-dependent.

+Empirically, the proposed evaluator achieves an accuracy of 83.7\% in predicting prompt success rate.
+When integrated with the metric-aware optimization process, our approach consistently outperforms both static-template optimization methods and existing query-dependent optimization baselines across 8 benchmark datasets on 3 different backbone LLMs.

-Our main contribution is proposing \textbf{the first systematic prompt evaluation–optimization pipeline}, which unifies comprehensive evaluation and dynamic optimization within a single closed loop.
-Building on this pipeline, our contributions are threefold: \begin{enumerate} \item \textbf{Unified prompt evaluation framework.} We establish a comprehensive and systematic framework for prompt-quality evaluation, and train an execution-free evaluator capable of predicting multi-dimensional quality and downstream performance.
+Our main contribution is proposing \textbf{the first prompt evaluation–optimization pipeline}, which unifies comprehensive evaluation and dynamic optimization within a single closed loop.
+Building on this pipeline, our contributions are twofold: \begin{enumerate} \item \textbf{Performance-reflective prompt evaluation.} We establish a comprehensive prompt-quality evaluation system, and train an execution-free evaluator capable of predicting multi-dimensional quality and downstream performance, which provides reliable signal for prompt optimization.

-\item \textbf{Evaluation–instructed optimization mechanism.} We bridge the gap between prompt evaluation and optimization in query-dependent settings, improving robustness and interpretability by allowing evaluation signals to directly guide optimization directions.
+\item \textbf{Evaluation–instructed optimization mechanism.} We bridge the gap between prompt evaluation and optimization in query-dependent settings, improving robustness and interpretability by allowing evaluation signals to directly guide optimization directions. \end{enumerate}

-\item \textbf{Generalizable and portable optimization pipeline.} Our optimization pipeline can be generalized to different tasks and embedded into an MAS, enabling practical and adaptive prompt optimization in complex environments. \end{enumerate}